TEvans-Developer/WebStrike---CTF/README.md

 <h3>Steps</h3>
 <b>Step 1:</b>
-<br> We first want to understand that the "GET" method is a req. method that allows the retrieval of information from a server as well as where the threat actor is wanting to get this req. from, our server.
+<br> We first want to understand that the "GET" method is a req. method that allows the retrieval of information from a server as well as where the threat actor is wanting to get this req. from, which is our server.
 We will input this filter <i>"ip.dst == 24.49.63.79 && http.request.method == GET"</i>.

 <br><b>Step 2:</b>